varnish/Varnish-Book/varnish_book.rst

 	This has several advantages.
 	The most practical is the freedom you get as system administrator.

-	You can use VCL to decide how you want to interface with Varnish, instead of having a developer trying to predict every possible caching scenario.
+	You can use VCL to decide how you want to interact with Varnish, instead of having a developer trying to predict every possible caching scenario.
 	The fact that VCL is translated to C code, gives Varnish a very high performance.
 	You can also by-pass the process of code translation and write raw C code, this is called in-line C in VCL.
 	In short: VCL allows you to specify exactly how to use and combine the features of Varnish.

 	..
 VMODs
-        With Varnish 3 you also have Varnish Modules or simply VMODs.
+        Varnish allows integration of Varnish Modules or simply VMODs.
 	These modules let you extend the functionality of the VCL language by pulling in custom-written features.
 Some examples include non-standard header manipulation, access to *memcached* or complex